patrickscottbest/OIDrage/README.md

 - Port style (514 | integer16_increment_from_514)

-A python script designed to make use of raw UDP port message and answer.

 # Implementation
 Python script can run on a singular host, default binding to 127.0.0.1 on standard port 514.
+Values returned are static.
+A python script designed to make use of raw UDP port message and answer .

 # Future
 Prep script for system config, multiple loopback interfaces and systemctl control parameters if needed.